1969Paulie/AIML_Laboratory/README.md

 #### Executive summary
 Meteorological data such as precipitation and temperature can be modeled predictively based on time series methods.
 However, localized data will vary based on topography.
 #### Rationale
 Localized, site specific meteorological information is useful for several operational purposes such as emergency response, risk maagement, tactical defense, and agriculture among others.
-It is impossible to have weather stations at all locations, but there are methods for spatial predictive modeling to estimate spatiotemporal results for areas of interest (AOI.)
+It is impossible to have weather stations at all locations, but there are methods for spatial predictive modeling to estimate spatiotemporal results for areas of interest (AOI)

 #### Research Question
 Spatially predict site specifc temperature and precipitation based on historical time-series data and Empirical Bayesian Kriging 3D (EBK) geostatisticasl methods.